 6th August, 2021 @ 9:00 am

-The AISSA Educational Leaders STEM Conference 2021 aims to bring together educators from the Early Years to Year 12, researchers and industry to consider new thinking and possibilities and explore how STEM Education can provide students with many opportunities and pathways for a strong and vibrant future.
+The AISSA Educational Leaders STEM Conference 2021 brings together educators from the Early Years to Year 12, researchers and industry experts to ignite new thinking and possibilities for the what, the why and the how of STEM rich learning and the opportunities and pathways it provides for a strong and vibrant future.

-The conference program includes an opportunity to hear from highly regarded Keynote Speakers, professional conversations, workshops and a panel discussion, enabling delegates to explore and develop new ideas and thinking about the future of STEM Education.
+The conference program includes an opportunity to hear from three visionary Keynote Speakers and engage in professional conversations, workshops and a panel discussion, enabling delegates to explore and develop new ideas and thinking about the future of STEM Education.

 Target audience: Principals, Deputy Principals, ELC Directors, Educational Leaders, Curriculum Leaders, Lead Teachers from ELC to Year 12

 ‘Educating beyond our present’, Professor Louise McWhinnie, Dean of the Faculty of Transdisciplinary Innovation, University of Technology, Sydney